msokoloff1/Real-Time-Style-Transfer/README.md

 </table>

 #Architecture:
 ###Overview
- The architecture had few differences from the architecture used by Johnson et al. There is a generator network used to produce a stylized image and a discriminator network used to provide feedback to the generator.
+Our architecture had was mostly similar to the architecture used by Johnson et al. In both implementations, there is a generator network used to produce a stylized image and a discriminator network used to provide feedback to the generator.
 ####Loss Function
 The loss function used to train the generator consists of two parts.
-First, there is a content loss which attempts to minimize the distance between the discriminators activations when given a real image and when given the output of the generator net.
+First, there is a content loss which describes the distance between the discriminators activations when given a real image and when given the output of the generator net.
 The second part of the loss uses global statistics to create an error metric for the style.
 We obtain these statistics by calculating the inner product of all the activations between each feature map (gram matrix).
 The style loss consists of the difference between the gram matrices that are produced from the generator input and the style image input.
 #####
 The gradients are only applied to the generator weights, and not to the discriminator network.
 This is because we only care about the output of the generator.
-Furthermore, the prior knowledge encoded by the discriminator's weights network's is what allows it to effectively capture image statistics.
+Furthermore, the prior knowledge encoded by the discriminator weights is what allows it to effectively capture image statistics.
 ####Network Architectures
 #####Discriminator
 The discriminator network is a pretrained VGG network.
 This network takes an image as input and produces statistics which we use to create our loss function.
-This network was created for the classifying a wide variety of images.
+This network was created for classifying a wide variety of images.
 We use a stock version (see credits section below) and modify it to allow for any size image.
-Unlike classification networks that require a fixed number of outputs, our style network can produce statistics for arbitarily sized images.
+Unlike classification networks that require a fixed number of outputs, our style network can produce statistics for arbitrarily sized images.
 Therefore, we remove this constraint.
 Additionally, we remove the max pooling and replace it with average pooling to obtain smoother results.
 #####Generator
 The generator network takes an unstylized image as input and produces a stylized output.
 The input is compressed as we downsample using strided convolutions.
 Then to return the result to the original size, fractionally strided convolutions are used.
 Using strided convolutions downsampling produces better results than using pooling operations.
 Residual connections are also used because the benefits they provide for training deep networks.
 Finally, we use instance normalization which leads to faster training.